-Potentials due to bound (polarized) surface and volume charge densities.
 When an electric field is applied to a volume, bound charges are induced on the surface of the material, and bound charges induced in the volume.
-Both of these are related to the polarization P, and the displacement current in the material, in a configuration such as the capacitor sketched in fig. 3.3.
+Both of these are related to the polarization \mathbf{P} , and the displacement current in the material, in a configuration such as the capacitor sketched in fig. 3.3.
+Consider, for example, a capacitor using glass as a dielectric.